iMMAP/rh-archived/CICD.md

 ```
 After executing the previous command, docker will poll and run the required images.
 You will be able to access drone web application through this URL ```http://<your aws ec2 public ip address>:8000```

+Note: As in our scenario, the port 8000 needs to be publicly accessible, e.g. if you are using AWS EC2 make sure to add 8000 port to EC2 Instance Security Groups

 5. *Installing Drone CLI* (Optional): You might find it faster to manage drone server through cli command instead of the web application interface, and for that reason you can install Drone/CLI using the following curl command:

 ```